 As well as the seaside town of Worthing itself, there are other small towns such as Lancing and Shoreham-by-Sea, where the Downs Link path ends.

 mainly grass, occasional flint and chalk footpath.
-Moderate climb to the summit and hard going for wheelchair users and pushchairs
+Moderate climb to the summit for shorter walk but hard going for wheelchair users and pushchairs.
+Second walk has a few steady climbs and a couple of kissing gates.

 A short but interesting walk up to Highdown Hill’s fine views.
 Although a relatively small hill, its unique position as the only hill on the Sussex coastal plain gives it commanding views along the coast, from Beachy Head in the east, to the Isle of Wight in the west.
 It is said to be the traditional burial place of the kings of Sussex, and the remains of a Saxon cemetery as well as a Roman bath house have been found on the hill.